ropensci-archive/bomrang/cran-comments.md

 0 errors | 0 warnings | 1 note

-This is a new minor release that adds new functionality and allows the package to handle missing data from the BOM more gracefully.
+This is a resubmission that removes functionality due to a broken CRAN package so that all examples in this package pass checks

-## New function
+## Removal of functionality

-* `get_subdaily_weather()` is added to fetch weather data in one hour or less intervals for stations in the BOM network using the CRAN package [stationarRy](https://cran.r-project.org/package=stationaRy).
+* `get_subdaily_weather()` has been removed due to CRAN policy for failing examples so that I can get the bug fixes in this package submitted to deal with errors that do originate in this package as the failing example is a direct result of the _stationAry_ package which is already on CRAN, not _bomrang_.

 ## Bug fixes